LunarG/VulkanSamples/layers/README.md

 layers/image.cpp (name=VK_LAYER_LUNARG_image) - The Image layer is intended to validate image parameters, formats, and correct use.
 Images are a significant enough area that they were given a separate layer.
 If a Dbg callback function is registered, this layer will use callback function(s) for reporting, otherwise uses stdout.

 ### Check threading
-<build dir>/layers/threading.cpp (name=VK_LAYER_LUNARG_threading) - Check multithreading of API calls for validity.
+<build dir>/layers/threading.cpp (name=VK_LAYER_GOOGLE_threading) - Check multithreading of API calls for validity.
 Currently this checks that only one thread at a time uses an object in free-threaded API calls.
 If a Dbg callback function is registered, this layer will use callback function(s) for reporting, otherwise uses stdout.

 ### Swapchain
 <build dir>/layer/swapchain.cpp (name=VK_LAYER_LUNARG_swapchain) - Check that WSI extensions are being used correctly.